wgnet/sheep2/README.md

 ]
 ```

+In case if the **content-type** header is not specified incoming data will be
+considered as *json* - encoded

 See test handler [encode_decode_handler.erl](./test/sheep_http_SUITE_data/encode_decode_handler.erl)
 as example how this can be used

 ### encode_spec

-Specification of calback for encode data for the appropriate **content-type**.
+Specification of calback for encode data for the appropriate **accept**.

 Default value is: